 Barclaycard CashForward™ World MasterCard® – The Runner Up

 We think the Barclaycard CashForward™ World MasterCard® is worth the consideration when you’re looking for one of the best flat rates for cashback-qualifying purchases.
 Instead of receiving 1% now and 1% later, cardholders earn unlimited 1.5% cash back on all purchases with no categories, no quarterly sign-ups, and no caps to worry about.
 Although the overall cash back rate is lower than the Citi®Double Cash Card, there is the added perk of a $100 bonus for signing up.
 The $50 minimum required before cash back rewards can be redeemed may also test the patience of those who prefer quicker returns.

-Best Cash Back Credit Card for Bonus Categories
+Best Cash Back Credit Card for Bonus Categories in 2021